maxim-saplin/ambilytics/README.md

 # Challenges

-Measurement Protocol can't be a complete replacement for the default Google Analytics backed:
+Measurement Protocol can't be a complete replacement for the default Google Analytics backend:
 - Limited standard reports in GA4 for unsupported platforms
     - You might need to create custom dimensions and customize standard reports
 - Measurement protocol doesn't support sending standard events, e.g. instead if `screen_view` events sent via Firebase, a custom event `screen_view_cust` is sent (with screen name param).
     - This make standard Events report not useful for all 6 platforms.
 Yet the package allowed sending both events, which make it possible to create a custom report that can track screen views across all platforms.
 - No automatic geo, demographic, and language data collection for Measurement Protocol

-# Configuring Analytics
+# Configuring Ambilytics

-Historically Firebase Analytics was used for app analytics and Google Analytics for web.
-Now they are integrated and used together.
+Historically Firebase Analytics was used for app analytics on iOS/Android and Google Analytics for web.
+Now they are integrated.
 In order to proceed you'll need a Google Account.
 Using this account you will set-up a project in Firebase Console which will be linked to an account/property in Google Analytics.
 All reports will be available in Google Analytics Console.

+The workflow has 2 steps:
+1. Configuring Firebase Analytics for complete reporting on any of the 4 platforms (Android, iOS, macOS, Web)
+2. Configuring Measurement Protocol for essential analytics on Windows and Linux

+# Configuring Firebase

 Bellow you can find instructions for 2 scenarios:
 1. Adding analytics from scratch